DIANE'S CORNER ...

 assigned to many literary genres including vampire

-horror fictiongothic novel, and invasion
+literature, horror fiction, gothic novel, and invasion

-.
+literature.
 Dracula has spawned numerous theatrical,

 film, and television interpretations.